akash1474/sublime-text-3/readme.txt

 4]Save the file and restart Sublime Test

+///////////////////  LSP Clangd(c/c++)  /////////////////////////
+install the LSP package
+pip install compiledb
+compiledb -- used to generate compile_commands.json file used by clangd and LSP run command ---     compiledb -c make    ---- compile_commands.json file will be generated now start the sublime text

 //////////////////   Extensions    /////////////////////

-1]A File Icon
+========>>>> check the package-list.png for all latest package usage 1]A File Icon
 2]Anaconda -- Python Development
 3]Babel -- Javascript